skulos/SaturnOS/Frontend/README.md

 - [ ] option to pay bills?
 - [ ] vat inclusive and exclusicve entries
 - [ ] adjustment for bills if bill and calculation is out
+- [ ] inside bills add an option to give the total cost vat inclusive and qty, and calculate the individual cost